alfredlandry25-pixel/Alfred-s_Mentor_repo/readme.md

 *   **Email:** `admin@mentor.edu`
 *   **Password:** `password` (This password is hashed in the database.
 You might need to re-hash it or use the `hash_password.php` script to create new admin users.)

-## 🤝 Contributing
+## 🤝 NCHIEKOUOP NDAM ALFRED Contributing

-Contributions are welcome!
+This is my own contribution, Contributions are welcome!
 Please feel free to fork the repository, create pull requests, or open issues for bugs and feature requests.

 ## 📞 Support

 If you encounter any issues or have questions, please open an issue on the GitHub repository.
 (Note: Assuming a GitHub repository for support.)

+This is my own contribution to this shit